scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 [info] main / compile
 [success]
 ```
-In this example, 7 files were modified by adding either an implicit parameter, implicit conversion or a type.
+In this example, 7 files were modified by adding either implicit parameters, implicit conversions or a explicit result types.
 Then the tool compiles one last time in Scala 3  with `-rewrite` scalacOption.

 ## What to do next ?